Hangleton: Amenities

+Hangleton Manor Inn occupies the 16th-century manor house and is a Grade II* listed building.
+It has been operated as a tied house by the Hall & Woodhouse brewery since September 2005.
+The Grenadier pub, designed by John Leopold Denman for the Kemp Town Brewery of Brighton, opened in 1935.
+It had a well-planted garden which the Brighton Herald described as "one of the most beautiful in Hove", but this was lost in 1968 when shops and flats were built on it.
+The pub is operated by Mitchells & Butlers under their Sizzling Pubs brand.

+Tamplin's Brewery of Brighton bought land for a pub at the north end of the estate in 1948, and The Downsman opened in 1956.
+A large area of open land believed to be a site of archaeological interest was retained next to it.
+After various name changes in the 1990s it reverted to its original name, but in closed in 2014 and permission was granted in 2017 for demolition and replacement with 33 houses and flats.

 Hangleton Library was built in 1962 and was opened by the Queen and the Duke of Edinburgh that summer.
 The building, which incorporates a block of flats, cost £22,460.
 Before this, two temporary libraries had operated since the 1940s: one on the Knoll Estate and another in Hounsom Memorial Church hall.
-Hangleton Community Centre is in Hangleton Park.
-It opened in 1988 and cost £250,000 to build, most of which came from a grant by Hove Borough Council.
+Hangleton Community Centre is in Hangleton Park; it opened in 1988 and cost £250,000 to build, most of which came from a grant by Hove Borough Council.
 Local architect Robin Chandler designed the building.

-The park itself covers 10 acre of land in the northeast of the estate.
-Further south, St Helen's Park is "[the] grandiose name for ... a large stretch of grass" covering 9.6 acre of steeply sloping land south of St Helen's Church.
+The park itself covers 10 acre of land in the north-east of the estate.
+Further south, St Helen's Park is "[the] grandiose name for...a large stretch of grass" covering 9.6 acre of steeply sloping land south of St Helen's Church.